Cyber Jawara 2023 Qual - Crypto

 return compressed

-In simple terms, a string with a low entropy (having many repetitions/similarities between one char/word and another) has shorter compression results than a string with a high entropy.
-We can use this to guess the secret flag char-by-char.
-The idea is, when we enter the secret “CJ2023CJ2023CJ2023” (which will later be concated with a secret flag), the compression result will have a shorter length than the compression result from “ASDFGHASDFGHASDFGH”.
-The information that the flag format begins with “CJ2023{“ and is 31 chars long can also help us in recovering the secret flag.
+A string with low entropy (many repeated chars/words) compresses to a shorter length than a string with high entropy.
+We can use this to guess the flag char by char.
+When we enter the secret “CJ2023CJ2023CJ2023” (which will be concatenated with the flag), the compression result will be shorter than “ASDFGHASDFGHASDFGH”.
+Knowing that the flag starts with “CJ2023{“ and is 31 chars long helps us recover the flag.

 Implementation